 I also failed initially to research the prescriptions myself because I was – frankly – barely 20 years old and just so relieved to feel better!

 Fast forward to learning that my wacky spine accounts for most of my pain and that it’s possible the prescriptions have begun doing more harm than good.
-I spoke to my [amazing] new doctor at my first appointment two months ago and we decided it was best for me to come off of these two prescriptions.
+I spoke to my new doctor at my first appointment two months ago and we decided it was best for me to come off of these two prescriptions.

 I have found that some doctors have a habit of not giving their patients the information they ought to have before taking the prescriptions.
 Drug companies are also less than honest when it comes to those who consume their products.
 For example, I just learned that Wellbutrin has a similar chemical makeup to cocaine (it has been called “the poor man’s cocaine” because, when abused, it has a similar affect).
 Both medications have caused severe addiction issues for thousands of users (although I do not believe they are considered addictive by the FDA) and are considered two of the most difficult prescription drugs to come off of.

-My doctor told me about one woman who went to rehab for drug abuse – and later tried to taper off of her Wellbutrin – said the withdrawal was just as difficult from the prescription as it had been the illegal substances she had once used.
+My chiropractor told me about one woman who went to rehab for drug abuse – and later tried to taper off of her Wellbutrin – and said the withdrawal was just as difficult from the prescription as it had been the illegal substances she had once used.
 I have read testimonials from other Wellbutrin and Cymbalta users, as well, who have had similar experiences when trying to stop.

 That’s a pretty significant detail that at least three different doctors failed to tell me.

 In the past year I have also gained what, for me, is a significant amount of weight.
 Exercise and dietary changes have done nothing to move the scale.
-When I asked a doctor in 2010 “could Cymbalta make me gain weight?” the answer was, “No”.
+When I asked a doctor in 2010 “could Cymbalta make me gain weight?” the answer was, emphatically, “No”.
 I received the same answer when I asked about Wellbutrin.
 I have a history of anorexia and laxative abuse: I needed to know!